-A company recently received this 483 observation: ….
-Written production and process controls procedures are […]
+A company recently received this 483 observation: …..
+The responsibilities and procedures applicable to the […]

 Welcome to GMP Trends